fasia/old_github_pages/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Faezeh Siavashi is a Software Engineer.
+Her research interest is on evaluating the quality of web services via automatic test generation.
+Her work includes the following topics:

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+– Combining model-based testing and mutation testing for evaluating the robustness and vulnerabilities of web services, – Developing test automation frameworks for generating mutants from models, – Conducting experiments on model-based test design, test generation and test execution for web services.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/faezeh_siavashi_cv_aka_2.pdf" "newtab" >}}resumé{{< /staticref >}}.